nmfisher/flutter_keyframe_timeline/README.md

 ### Core Concepts

 An object (e.g. a video, or a polygon on a 2D canvas) may have various properties that can be animated over time (position, rotation, scale, etc).
 Each property can be assigned to an `AnimationTrack`  containing zero or more `Keyframes`.
 Each `Keyframe` represents the value for that track at a specified frame, and an interpolation method.
-An `AnimationTrackGroup` is a collection of `AnimationTrack` that belong to an object.
+An `AnimatableObject` is a collection of `AnimationTrack` that belong to an object.
 The generic parameter `ChannelValueType` indicates the type of the value.

 Currently supported channel value types:
 - `ScalarChannelValueType`: Single numeric values